Welcome to Holy Family Catholic church in Southport

 First Holy Communion

-Registration for the First Holy Communion Programme will take place on Monday 23rd February 2026 at 5.00pm in Holy Family Church.
+Registration for the First Holy Communion Programme took take place on Monday 23rd February 2026 at 5.00pm in Holy Family Church.
+The first session was on Monday 2nd March at 5pm in church.

 The date of your child’s baptism and full address of the Church where they were baptised will be required for registration.